Skip to contents

 What gets converted automatically

-The pipeline handles these Shiny patterns out of the box:
+The pipeline handles these Shiny patterns automatically:

 Shiny pattern MCP App equivalent